AuroraLS3/ROM-tools/documentation/hours.md

 16.04.18 | 1 | Work that was ultimately reverted because of bad design
 16.04.18 | 2.5 | Refactored bad Backend design to more extensible one
 17.04.18 | 1 | Simplified processes with CompletableFuture
+17.04.18 | 2 | Simplified frontend with State object, work on "Add games" functionality
  | |
 Total | 24.5 |